vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/config.md

 ::: warning

-The last 4 items conflict with default theme and will overide it's style.
+The last 4 items conflict with default theme and will overide it’s style.

 :::